PythonicMoron/FoEditor/README.md

 # FoEditor
-Simple save editor for FoE.
+Simple save editor for Fall of Eden.

 Many bugs and typos currently present as well as broken and unfinished features.
 This is an early build.